lamba92/firebase-ios-kotlin-native/README.md

 You want them for K/MPP as well?
 Check out my [firebase-multiplatform](https://github.com/lamba92/firebase-multiplatform) project!

-NB: the frameworks are statically linked!
+All builds for all platforms are available statically and dynamically linked!

 # Install [ ![Download](https://api.bintray.com/packages/lamba92/com.github.lamba92/kt-firebase/images/download.svg) ](https://bintray.com/lamba92/com.github.lamba92/kt-firebase/_latestVersion)
 The libraries are built and published on Bintray.
 The version tag is composed of 2 parts:
  - `{firebase versions}-{publication revision}`.

  For example, the bindings built for Firebase v6.14.0 may have versions `6.14.0-{something}`.
-For the first revision of a Firebase version the `-{something}` will be omitted!.
+For the first revision of a Firebase version the `-{something}` will be omitted!

  At the moment the available modules are:
  - core
  - auth